MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Task Curation

 \section{Task Curation}

 This section presents an overview of the multi-task setup designed for evaluating models across different domains.
-Each task is structured to assess specific capabilities in forecasting, trend analysis, prediction, and complex question answering.
-The metaprompts used to query the models are provided in Appendix~\ref{appendix:metaprompt}.
+Each task is structured to assess specific capabilities in forecasting, trend prediction, and complex question answering.
+Metaprompts used to query LLMs are in Appendix~\ref{appendix:metaprompt}.